It wasn’t me: Trump officials who deny writing the NYT op-ed

-Lots of Trump administration officials were quick on Thursday to scratch their names off the list of potential authors of an unsigned New York Times opinion piece by a member of the so-called resistance working to thwart “reckless decisions” by President Donald Trump.
+WASHINGTON (AP) - Lots of Trump administration officials were quick to scratch their names off the list of potential authors of an unsigned New York Times opinion piece by a member of the so-called resistance working to thwart “reckless decisions” by President Donald Trump.

 “The Vice President puts his name on his Op-Eds.
 The @nytimes should be ashamed and so should the person who wrote the false, illogical, and gutless op-ed.
 Our office is above such amateur acts.” — tweet from Jarrod Agen, communications director for Vice President Mike Pence.